An Open Letter to William Clay Ford Sr.

-Of course, my staff isn't fully flushed out yet.
+As you can see, my staff isn't fully flushed out yet.
 I have a few more people in mind for the remaining positions.
-Those may or may not include additional family members and friends such as longtime friend Dino as Defensive Line Coach, my brother, Bob, as Offensive Coordinator, and my sister, Velisia, as Assistant Head Coach / Marketing Guru (yes - I want 2 Assistant Head Coaches.)
+Those may or may not include additional family members and friends.
+I'm picturing a longtime friend Dino as perhaps Defensive Line Coach, my brother, Bob, as Offensive Coordinator, and my sister, Velisia, as Assistant Head Coach / Marketing Guru (yes - I want 2 Assistant Head Coaches.)

 - Meet and Greets with fans the day of the game

 - More charity appearances complete with authenticated signings

 - Lottieries for the chance to be Roary for a game

 - giveaways of mini-helmets, blue Lions #1 fan fingers, et. al to the first 5,000 or so fans (much like the Tigers do)